Taharqa: Death

 Taharqa died in the city of Thebes in 664 BC.
 He was followed by his appointed successor Tantamani, a son of Shabaka, who invaded Lower Egypt in hopes of restoring his family's control.
 This led to a renewed conflict with Ashurbanipal and the Sack of Thebes by the Assyrians in 663 BCE.
 He was himself succeeded by a son of Taharqa, Atlanersa.

 Nuri pyramid

 Taharqa chose the site of Nuri in North Sudan to build his pyramid, away from the traditional burial site of El-Kurru.
 It was the first and the largest pyramid of Nuri, and he was followed by close to twenty later kings at the site.

 Biblical references

-Mainstream scholars agree that Taharqa is the Biblical "Tirhakah" (Heb: תִּרְהָקָה), king of Ethiopia (Kush), who waged war against Sennacherib during the reign of King Hezekiah of Judah (2 Kings 19:9; Isaiah 37:9).
+Mainstream scholars agree that Taharqa is the Biblical "Tirhakah" (Heb: תִּרְהָקָה), king of Nubia (Kush), who waged war against Sennacherib during the reign of King Hezekiah of Judah (2 Kings 19:9; Isaiah 37:9).

 The events in the biblical account are believed to have taken place in 701 BC, whereas Taharqa came to the throne some ten years later.
 If the title of king in the biblical text refers to his future royal title, he still may have been too young to be a military commander, although this is disputed.
+According to the egyptologist Jeremy Pope, Taharqa was probably between 25 and 33 years old in 701 BC and, following Kushite custom to delegate actual leadership in combat to a subordinate, was sent by his predecessor Shabako as a military commander to fight against the Assyrians.